 Flubenvet 2.5% poultry wormer is a medicated feed supplement commonly used to worm chickens, turkeys and geese.
 It is not licensed for use with ducks although many people do use it.
-There is separate information on Worming Ducks here.
+Our page on worming chickens and other poultry provides lots of information about worms and worming and there is separate information on Worming Ducks here.

 Flubenvet Intermediate (pictured right) is active against mature and immature nematodes (commonly known as worms) of the respiratory and gastrointestinal tract.
 There are 3 major worms that usually affect chickens - these are roundworms, gapeworms and tapeworms.
 Birds that are suffering from large worm infestations will look ruffled and their combs and wattles will go pale and they can look as if they have little or no flesh on the breast.

 Another common sign of worms in chickens is a messy bottom.
 Flubenvet contains the active ingredient Flubendazole which has no adverse effect on egg laying or hatching.
 It is the only licenced in feed wormer for chickens currently available in the UK.
 It is very effective and can prevent a large number of problems and long term damage to your birds.
 You do not need to withdraw eggs for consumption when it is given at the correct dose and it is simple to administer in food.

 The newer Flubenvet 1% Premixture is more suited to hobby poultry keepers.
 It comes with a handy scoop for measuring out the right quantity and a pack can treat approximately 20 chickens (large fowl).
 There is separate information about Flubenvet 1% 60g tubs here.
 It is better to buy the 1% premixture unless you have a large amount of birds to treat as you don't need accurate weighing scales to measure out the required quantity of Flubenvet 2.5% intermediate.